Betfair Swing Trading: Traders Holy Grail?

 I remember this trade vividly.
 Right now, because it’s a fair result for me on average.
 But mainly because I was burning to get out of the trade for an age, it seemed like an hour although was probably just a minute.
 I hadn’t used a huge stake either, looking back, maybe I should have.

 The main entry and exit I’ve underlined in green.
 You’ll see at times there’s a little scaling in and out with the odd cheeky scalp too.
-These were based around how I felt with the price action at that point in time.
+These were based on how I felt with the price action at that point in time.

 One thing’s quite obvious though; for a £150 initial stake and ten minutes of trading it brought a £40.26 return.
 Where else do you get a return on money like that?